alexdupre/coinpayments-scala/README.md

 ## Artifacts

-The latest release of the library is compiled with Scala 2.12 and supports only Gigahorse with OkHttp backend as HTTP provider.
+The latest release of the library supports only Gigahorse with OkHttp backend as HTTP provider.

 | Version | Artifact Id             | HTTP Provider   | Play-JSON | Scala           |
 |---------| ----------------------- |-----------------|-----------|-----------------|